 Transportation in Prince Gallitzin State Park

-Overall, the state park does have a special remote charm to it which makes it dear to those who want to escape the crowd.
-During the peak season, it can be really tough to find a parking spot at the state park.
-It has multiple parking areas, one of which is located slightly far away from the campground.
+During the peak season, it can be tough to find a parking spot at the state park.
+It has multiple parking areas, one of which is located slightly further away from the campground.
 The beach parking lots are the best in terms of proximity, design, and privacy.
-For each campsite, only one car is allowed unless you have taken prior permission.
+For each campsite, only one car is allowed.

 Campgrounds and parking in Prince Gallitzin State Park